Davia Temin is a highly experienced marketing, media and reputation strategist, crisis manager, and leadership and communications coach.

 An Honors graduate of Swarthmore College, she attended Columbia University for her Masters Degree.
 She is a member of the Board of Managers of Swarthmore College and has served as Chair of the College's Long Range Planning Committee on Visibility and Leadership in Higher Education.

-She is a member of The Economic Club; The Overseas Press Club; The Foreign Policy Association; The Belizean Grove; The Women's Forum; the Financial Women's Association; the National Investor Relations Institute; and The Princeton Club.
+She is a member of The Economic Club; The Foreign Policy Association; The Belizean Grove; The Women's Forum; the Financial Women's Association; the National Investor Relations Institute; and The Princeton Club.

-On April 29th, 2015, Ms. Temin will be honored by the Girl Scouts of New York at their Gala Annual Dinner.
-She will be presented with their Pinnacle Award for Leadership, honoring her work as a role model for girls and women both within business and the greater community.
+On April 29th, 2015, Ms. Temin was honored by the Girl Scouts of New York at their Gala Annual Dinner.
+She was presented with their highest award — the Pinnacle Award for Leadership — honoring her work as a business leader and role model for girls and women, within business and the greater communities.